iestyn129/GoFox2X/README.md

 # GoFox2X
-A partial port of the SmartFoxServer2X client
+A partial port of the SmartFoxServer2X client.
+Development is suspended in favour of SmartKotServer